-1. Make soap
+1. Make Soap Using Tallow

-2. Use it for cooking
+2. Use Tallow for Cooking

 In our home, we use lard for high-temperature cooking or frying.
 But tallow would be just as delicious, and if you make it at home, you have an inexpensive and local fat supply.
 (Just as a side note, I saw a pint jar of tallow for sale in a natural food store yesterday at a mind-blowing price of $18.95!!).

-3. Make candles
+3. Make Tallow Candles

 Our neighbors use up to 50% tallow in their homemade candles.
 They advise that when adding tallow to candles, make tapers a bit thinner, so they burn cleanly and evenly.

-Once you’ve mastered tallow soap making, laundry soap is quite simple to make with the addition of washing soda and perhaps some essential oils for a pleasant scent.
+Once you’ve mastered tallow soap making, tallow laundry soap is quite simple to make with the addition of washing soda and perhaps some essential oils for a pleasant scent.